GRIT: Fast, Interpretable, and Verifiable Goal Recognition with Learned Decision Trees for Autonomous Driving: Evaluation

 \subsection{Inference Time}

 A comparison of mean inference times for each method is shown in Figure \ref{fig:inference_time}.
-All methods are fast enough to run in real time, and make inferences on the order of milliseconds.
-The fastest method is the LSTM, with GRIT following.
+All methods other than IGP2 are fast enough to run in real time.
+The fastest method is LSTM, followed by GRIT.
 The majority of time during GRIT inferences is taken up by the feature extraction.
-GR-ESP is the slowest method, due to its repeated sampling process.
+GR-ESP is slower than LSTM and GRIT, due to its repeated sampling process.
+IGP2 is by far the slowest method due to its computationally intensive planning process.